 - i) It is a compulsory for the car to carry a minimum of one spare wheel at all times during the course of the event.
-Cars may carry a maximum of two spares wheels. - ii) Any complete wheel fitted on the car or installed inside the car during servicing must reach the next service park or the next service area where a tyre change is authorized, save and except for when
+Cars may carry a maximum of two spares wheels. - ii) Any complete wheel fitted on the car or installed inside the car during servicing must reach the next service park or the next service area.
+If the Spare tyre was fitted, the flat/damaged wheel must be present in the vehicle upon return to the next service.

-- the tyre has disintegrated and come off the rim.
-If the Spare tyre was fitted, the flat/damaged wheel must be present in the vehicle upon return to the next service. - iii) No replacement complete wheel may be loaded in or removed from the car other than in service parks or the areas where a tyre change is authorized.
+iii) No replacement complete wheel may be loaded in or removed from the car other than in service parks or the areas where a tyre change is authorized.
 No additional spare wheels may be received or fitted on the car other than those present after service.
 Penalty for non-compliance will be exclusion.
-1 minute per incident. - iv) Penalty for non-compliance will be 1-minute per incident.